MeteorsLiu/MeteorAuth/README.md

 1. Regenerate the X25519 Key Pair(One side)

-2. Ed25519 Sign the Public Key
+2. Ed25519 Sign the regenerated Public Key

 3. Send it to the other side